cjnething/mobility-house/README.md

 `rabbitmq-server`

 ## Run Simulation
-This will print the results of the simulation to the `results.txt` file.
+This will print the results of the simulation to the `results.txt` file:

 `python3 run.py`

 ## Run Tests